LauOssorio/immuno-ready/README.md

-⚠️The API request is WIP, still not fucntional at the moment (https://github.com/IEDB/IQ-API-use-cases)
+⚠️The API request is WIP, still not functional at the moment (https://github.com/IEDB/IQ-API-use-cases)